 Oddball Cases & Add-Ins

 One of the things that I realized is that as careful as I think I am in entering formulas, mistakes still happen.
-For example, in the worksheet referenced below, I was getting an error because one of my fields had a trailing space.
+For example, I was getting an error in the worksheet referenced below.
+One of my fields had a trailing space.
 I’ve also been guilty of dropping the closing ) on some formulas.
 The good news is the Excel sample file of US Presidents has the parsed names and formulas.